A-N-M-Noor/LazyGo_WRO2025/README.md

 ## Key Features

 - **`Hybrid LEGO & 3D Printed Design`**: Using LEGO parts proved to be very helpful based on the previous experience of our members.
 That, along with 3D printed parts made it possible to harness LEGO's precision and the flexibility of 3D printing.
-- **`Advanced Sensor Suite`**: LazyBot is equipped with a LiDAR (to perfectly sense the sorroundings), encoder motor (to precisely calculate the position), IMU (to calculate realtime orientation).
+- **`Advanced Sensor Suite`**: LazyBot is equipped with a LiDAR (to perfectly sense the surroundings), encoder motor (to precisely calculate the position), IMU (to calculate realtime orientation).
 - **`Use of Robot Operating System`**: We used ROS2 to control the robot.
 We took this decision because Robot Operating System allows to make a project very modular and provide a lot of useful tools for simulation and visualization.
-- **`Real-Time Odometry Calculation`**: This is one of the major feature of pur robot.
+- **`Real-Time Odometry Calculation`**: This is one of the major feature of our robot.
 Using the onboard IMU sensor and the value from the motor's encoder, the robot calculates the exact realtime position of the robot.
 - **`Efficient Debugging`**: We've added an OLED display to the MCU of the robot which helps to debug the issues on the MCU side.
-And ROS2 provides with a lot of debugging tools that helps us debug any issues hapening on the Pi side.
+And ROS2 provides a lot of debugging tools that helps us debug any issues happening on the Pi side.

 ---
 ---